ianstormtaylor/slate/docs/concepts/02-nodes.md

 }
 ```

 It's important to note that you can use _any_ custom properties you want.
 The `type` property in that example isn't something Slate knows or cares about.
-If you were defining your own "link" nodes, you might have a `URL property:
+If you were defining your own "link" nodes, you might have a `url` property:

 ```javascript
 const link = {